sgago/thestudyguide/algorithms/algorithms.md

 - **Arithmetic sequences** An arithmetic sequence is a sequence of numbers where the difference between consecutive terms is constant.
 Like `1, 2, 3, 4, 5` or `2, 4, 5, 8, 10`.
 The sum of an arithmetic sequence can be quickly calculated with `(first_element + last_element) * number_of_elements / 2`.

 # Runtimes
-TODO: Rename this section to Analyzing algorithms and explain whey we do it.

-Runtimes clue us into how long an algorithm takes to runs as the number of inputs increase.
-These runtimes are expressed via Big O notation like O(1) or O(N^2).
+Runtimes refer to the amount of time an algorithm takes to execute as the size of the input increases.
+It helps us evaluate and compare different algorithms to determine which one is more efficient for a given problem.
+In other words, runtimes clue us into how long an algorithm takes to runs as the number of inputs increase.
+Runtimes are typically expressed in Big O notation like O(1) or O(N^2) where N is the number of inputs.

 For example,
-- O(1) tells us that our code runs for about the same amount of time independent of inputs.
+- O(1) tells us that our code runs in same amount of time independent of the number of inputs.
+- O(N) tells us that the time it takes our algorithm to run will grow linearly with the number of inputs.
 - O(2^N) tells us that our code's runtime will increase very rapidly with the number of inputs.

 Runtimes may also be called "time complexity" or "TC" for short.

 ## Summary